apache/sling-site/content/documentation/bundles/org-apache-sling-junit-bundles.md

-title=TODO title for org-apache-sling-junit-bundles.md
-date=1900-01-01
-type=post
-tags=blog
+title=JUnit server-side testing support bundles type=page
 status=published
 ~~~~~~
-Title: JUnit server-side testing support bundles

 This is an overview of the Sling bundles that provide support for server-side JUnit tests.

 The Maven modules below [`testing/samples`](https://svn.apache.org/repos/asf/sling/trunk/testing/samples)
 provide different examples including HTTP-based and server-side teleported tests in a
 bundle module, running against a full Sling instance setup in the same Maven module.

 ## org.apache.sling.junit.core: server-side JUnit tests support
 This bundle provides a `JUnitServlet` that runs JUnit tests found in bundles.

 <div class="warning">
 Note that the JUnitServlet does not require authentication, so it would allow any client to run tests.
 The servlet can be disabled by configuration if needed, but in general the `/system` path should not be accessible to website visitors anyway.